oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 * Injects an `XADataSource` object for the participant application code to use through dependency injection.
 The MicroTx libraries automatically inject the configured data source into the participant services, so you must add the `@Inject` or `@Context` annotation to the application code.
 The application code runs the DML using this connection.
 * Calls the resource manager to perform operations.

 1. Open the `DatasourceConfigurations.java` file in any code editor.
-This file is located in the `/home/oracle/OTMM/otmm-<*version*>/samples/xa/java/bankapp/StockBroker/src/main/java/com/oracle/tmm/stockbroker` folder.
+This file is located in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.

-2. In the transaction participant function or block, create a `PoolXADataSource` object and provide credentials and other details to connect to the resource manager.
+2. Uncomment the following lines of code in the transaction participant function or block to create a `PoolXADataSource` object and provide credentials and other details to connect to the resource manager.
 This object is used by the MicroTx client library.
-Add the following lines of code at the end of the existing code in the `DatasourceConfigurations.java` file, and then save the changes.

     ```text
     <copy>